-The overcurrent fault qualifier (OCF_QUAL) bit sets the amount of time the overcurrent condition must be detected before triggering the fault output.
+The overcurrent fault qualifier sets the amount of time the overcurrent condition must be detected before triggering the fault output.
 This acts as a filter on the fault condition to prevent incorrect triggering of the fault output in case of quick current spikes or ripples.

-Overcurrent must exceed the specified threshold for the duration of the fault qualifier (OCF{QUAL}) in order to be flagged, as shown in Figure 36 and Figure 37.
+Overcurrent must exceed the specified threshold for the duration of the fault qualifier (OCF{QUAL}) in order to be flagged, as shown in the example in Figure 36 and Figure 37.

-This delay does not apply to the condition for releasing the fault; once the hysteresis condition is fulfilled and $t{C(F)}$ has elapsed, the fault is released.
+This delay does not apply to the condition for releasing the fault.
+Once the hysteresis condition is fulfilled and $t{C(F)}$ has elapsed, the fault is released.

-The range of settings for the OCF_QUAL bit is described in Table 4.
+OCF_QUAL range is described in Table 4.

-Figure 36: Fault not triggered if current exceeds OCF threshold for less than OCF{QUAL}
+Figure 36: Fault not triggered if current exceeds the OCF threshold for less than OCF{QUAL}.

-Figure 37: Fault triggered when current exceeds OCF threshold for more than OCF{QUAL}; the fault is then released when current is below the hysteresis level
+Figure 37: Fault triggered when current exceeds the OCF threshold for more than OCF{QUAL}; the fault is then released when current is below the hysteresis level